-Your first instinct (after crying and kicking the washing machine) may be to plan a shopping trip in the near future in the hopes that you’ll find your favorite sweater, jeans, or pants again.
-Hold that thought.
-These tips for how to unshrink clothes are tried and tested by folks who have been on the crying side of a shrunken clothes experience — and they’ll save you a ton of money.
+Your first instinct (after crying and kicking the washing machine, of course) may be to immediately plan a shopping trip in the hopes that you’ll find your favorite sweater, jeans, or pants once again.
+Hold that thought–we have a better idea.

-1) Soak and Wear Jeans
+1) Soak & Wear Your Jeans